Next ASA Meeting

 WOMEN IN ACOUSTICS LUNCHEON

-The Women in Acoustics luncheon will be held on Wednesday, 9 May, from 11:45 a.m. to 1:45 p.m. in the Regency Room.
-The fee is USD $25 (students USD $15) for pre-registration by 9 April 2018 and USD $30 (students USD $15) at the meeting.
-If you wish to attend this luncheon, purchase a ticket when you register online or use the printed registration form.
+The Women in Acoustics luncheon will be held on Wednesday, 4 December, at 11:45 a.m. at Vista Walk.
+The fee is USD $25 (students USD $15) for preregistration by 28 October 2019 and USD $30 (students USD $15) at the meeting.
+Those who wish to attend this luncheon must register online at AcousticalSociety.org or use the printed registration form.

 SOCIETY LUNCHEON AND LECTURE

-Once again the College of Fellows will be hosting the ASA Jam Session on Wednesday, 9 May, from 8:00 p.m. to midnight.
+The College of Fellows will host the ASA Jam Session on Wednesday, 4 December, at 8:00 p.m. in the Regent Room.
 Bring your axe, horn, sticks, voice, or anything else that makes music.
 Musicians and non-musicians are all welcome to attend.
 A full PA system, backline equipment, guitars, bass, keyboard, and drum set will be provided.
 All attendees will enjoy live music, a cash bar, and all-around good times.
 Don’t miss out.

 TRANSPORTATION AND TRAVEL INFORMATION

 San Diego is served by the San Diego International Airport.
 Taxi fare to the Hotel del Coronado is approximately $30.

 Hotel del Coronado has teamed up with Uber to provide safe and easy transport to your destination.
 To get your first Uber ride free (up to $20), sign up at or download the app and enter the promo code “hoteldel.”